zatsiorsky/D3/README.md

 Now we've appended a `<circle>` element for each new data point.
 But, we haven't added any attributes to the new circles.
 Let's do that:

 	circlesEnter
-		.attr("x", 5)
+		.attr("cx", 5)
-		.attr("y", function(d, i) {
+		.attr("cy", function(d, i) {
 			return 10 * i;
 		})
 		.attr("r", function(d) {
 			return d;
 		});

-The `x` attribute of each circle determines the x-position.
+The `cx` attribute of each circle determines the x-position.
 In each case, the circles will have an x-position of 5.

-The `y` attribute of each circle is determined dynamically.
+The `cy` attribute of each circle is determined dynamically.
 When `function(d, i)` is passed to `attr()`, you can access the datum that is bound to a particular element. `d` is the datum bound to the element, while `i` is the index of the datum in the data array.
 In this case, the three circles will have y-positions of 0, 10, and 20 respectively.

 The `r` attribute determines the radius of the circle.
 We are only interested in the datum (not the index), which is why we pass in `function(d)` rather than `function(d, i)`.